-In the summer of 2020 I hiked an 11-day Haute Route in Switzerland.
+In the summer of 2020 I hiked a 10-day Haute Route in Switzerland.
 Having already walked the French part of this trail during the Tour du Mont Blanc, I started in the nearest Swiss village to discover a magnificent trail up and down high mountain passes.

 A sunny sixth day on the Haute Route: I hiked along an incredibly blue lake to Col de Sorebois.
 Leaving the amazing view of the mountain range east I decended to the village of Zinal, where I found the first campsite of my thru hike.